TSE-Systems/tse-analytics-docs/Writerside/topics/Main-Menu.md

 ![Figure: File Widget](image_5.png)

->**Warning**: “Exit” will save any changes regarding the software layout but will not automatically save the workspace or any other changes.
+>**Warning**: **Exit** command will save any changes regarding the software layout but will not automatically save the workspace or any other changes.
 > {style='warning'}

 **View**